portal-cornell/robotouille/renderer/configuration/README.md

                     "STACK_OFFSET" = How much higher or lower the item should be rendered when stacked }
             }
+            ...
         }
     }
     "station" = The configuration for stations in the game {
         "entities" = A list of stations that can be used in the game {
-            "name" = The name of the station
+            "station_name1" = The name of the station {
-            {
                 "assets" = A list of images for the station.
 Currently, only one image is supported {